koitu/dotfiles/README.md

 These commands should be excuted in `~/dotfiles` and assume you have cloned this repo to that location.

-Another option is to use `-d` with the repo location
+Another option is to use `-d` with the repo location.

 To install my i3 config simply execute: